jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: For a @Cachable (with keyGenerator) annotated method, the parameters that make up the cache key do not properly implement the required methods.**
 **Problem:** When
 1. concatenating or joining parameters in a KeyGenerator: they need to properly implement toString().
-2. using SimpleKey (preferred): the parameters need to properly implement equals() and hashCode().
+2. using SimpleKey (recommended): the parameters need to properly implement equals() and hashCode().
 Failing to do so may lead to caching data mix-up.

 **Solution:** Create a SimpleKey composed of both the method object and the params Object[] and make sure the params properly implement equals and hashCode.
 **Rule name:** EnsureProperCacheableParams